devdavehq/Supa/README.md

 composer install

-Additionally, some packages will need to be downloaded via npm for dynamic reloading to work:

-npm install

 ## Usage
 To use Supa, refer to the documentation provided in the project.
 You can find examples and detailed instructions on how to implement various features.